ImaniiTy/GreenLuma-Reborn-Manager/README.md

 ## Warning!!!
 ### The "Run GLR" button is broken right now, i'll update the app and fix it this week!
-But you can still manage the Applist folder normally you will only need to run GLR by youself for now
+But everything else is working fine and you can still manage the Applist folder normally you will only need to run GLR by youself for now

 # GreenLuma Reborn Manager
 An app to manage the Steam unlocker "GreenLuma Reborn" AppList folder